 - Mileage records

-And if you want to avoid the dreaded task of sorting through shoe boxes full of crumpled business-related papers, Bench can help.
-Our small business bookkeeping tracks your earnings and expenses throughout the year, and keeps your records in our online app, so they’re always accessible.
+And if you want to avoid the dreaded task of sorting through shoeboxes full of crumpled business-related papers, Bench can help.
+Our small business bookkeeping solution tracks your earnings and expenses throughout the year and keeps your records in our online app, so they’re always accessible.

-2. Find the right form for your business structure
+2. Find the right tax form for your business structure

-Now that you have your records sorted, it’s time to get your hands on the right tax form—and this depends on what kind of small business entity you operate.
+Once you have your recordkeeping sorted, it’s time to get your hands on the right tax form.
+The form you use depends on the type of business you operate.

 Sole proprietorship or LLCs with one member

-If you own an unincorporated company by yourself, or you’re an independent contractor, or a Limited Liability Company with one member, file as a sole proprietor.
-You’ll report your business earnings and expenses through an extra form attached to your personal income tax return—called a Schedule C—no need to file a separate return.
+Filing as a sole proprietor means you report your business earnings and expenses through an extra form attached to your personal income tax return—called a Schedule C—and pay taxes based on individual income tax rates.

 Schedule C is only two pages, and the IRS has fairly detailed line-by-line instructions to help you get it right.
 When you’ve finished, just subtract your total expenses from your earnings to get your net profit or loss.
 Include this number in your personal tax return.